tanaka-hideya/NIFREC/README.md

 ### Step 1 — RDKit conformer generation

 Generate 3D conformers from SMILES.
 The sample file uses column "smi" for SMILES and the first column (index 0) as a unique identifier used for file naming.

+Implementation note: Conformer generation leverages the MORFEUS library (ConformerEnsemble) on top of RDKit for ensemble creation, RMSD-based pruning, and sorting before export.

 ```bash
 nifrec-rdkit --outfolder-rdkit rdkit --infile sample.csv --smicol smi